pulumi/docs/content/docs/reference/pkg/aws/elasticloadbalancingv2/listener.md

     protocol: "HTTP",
 });
 ```
 {{% /example %}}
 {{% /examples %}}

-Deprecated: aws.elasticloadbalancingv2.Listener has been deprecated in favour of aws.lb.Listener

 <p class="resource-deprecated">Deprecated: {{% md %}}aws.elasticloadbalancingv2.Listener has been deprecated in favour of aws.lb.Listener{{% /md %}}</p>